 Boise State offers an associate degree in arts (AA) and science (AS) which provides an academic foundation for a future major.
 Students will work closely with a Concurrent Enrollment advisor to choose courses and determine how their intended college will accept the credits earned toward their associate degree.

 You will work with a Concurrent Enrollment advisor to create a degree plan based on your personal goals and degree interests, to guide you in making a seamless transition to college.

 Reduced Summer Tuition

 Once an Associate Degree plan and agreement have been completed and approved, participating students are eligible to take college summer courses on the Boise State campus at the reduced Sophomore Start rate of $75 per credit while in high school.
 Once students graduate from high school they are no longer eligible for the reduced rate.
 Students are also responsible for any additional costs and fees that may apply, including textbooks, online fees, and lab fees.

 Credits eligible for the Associate Degree option include transferable concurrent enrollment/dual credit courses offered from Boise State and other colleges, transfer courses, Advanced Placement (AP), International Baccalaureate (IB), and College Level Examination Program (CLEP) tests.

 To participate in Boise State’s Concurrent Enrollment Associate Degree option, you must meet the following criteria:

 - Be a freshman or sophomore in high school.

-- Attend Eagle, Mountain View, Owyhee, or Rocky Mountain High School.
+- Attend Centennial, Eagle, Meridian, Mountain View, Owyhee, or Rocky Mountain High School.